ethx42/synapse/README.md

 You should see:

 ```
-Synapse server listening on 0.0.0.0:8080
+Synapse TCP server listening on 0.0.0.0:8080
-Ready to echo packets...
+Ready to accept connections and echo packets...
 ```

 **Important:** Keep this terminal window open!
 The server needs to keep running.
+The server accepts multiple concurrent TCP connections, with each client handled in a separate thread.

 ### Step 6: Run the Client